The trends in mobile app statics

-The gaming apps (Android and iOS) contribute majorly to the growth of ecosystem
+The gaming apps (Android and iOS) contribute majorly to the growth of the ecosystem

-On an average, users open an app 1-10 times a day
+On average, users open an app 1-10 times a day

-App store (Android and iOS included) is the major distribution channel for the mobile apps.
-For the marketers, the new system becomes prominent to showcase their apps and get the monetary benefits from the users.
+App Store (Android and iOS included) is the major distribution channel for mobile apps.
+For app marketing agencies, the new system becomes prominent to showcase their apps and get the monetary benefits from the users.
 This new distribution channel proved to be much beneficial for the developers across the globe not only for gaining the monetary benefits but also for building their reputation as the top-ranked developers.